Over the weekend, I had a polysomnographic study done. In plain words, it was a sleep study.

 But it is what it is.
 And there you have it: Sleeping Beauty was a Fairy Warrior.

 This one is easy to explain.
-You know how she just let her hair grow and grow and grow?
+Do you know how she just let her hair grow and grow and grow?
 And how her mom was the only one to ever be able to brush her long luscious locks?

 Well, Rapunzel just couldn’t handle having her hair touched.
 She had some sensory issues that made her hair hurt like heck when it was touched.